deekayen/ansible-jenkins-nssm/README.md

 Requirements
 ------------

 A vault password.
 The vault password in this sample repository is `hunter2`.
+Putting the vault key file in your git repository is **wrong**.
+I put it here only as an example so you could see what is inside the sample vault file.

 Role Variables
 --------------